The Zulucow Story: Ethical Cowhide, Handmade with Purpose

-Everything we make is a by-product of the food industry, ensuring nothing goes to waste.
+Everything we produce is a by-product of the food industry, ensuring nothing goes to waste.

-Sustainable, ethical, and stunning… This is slow fashion at its finest!
+Sustainable, ethical, and beautiful… This is slow fashion at its finest!

 Born in Zimbabwe and raised in South Africa, I’ve always been captivated by the colour, energy, and resilience of Southern Africa.
 The people, the landscapes, the traditions; it’s a place that’s shaped me.

-I spent years working as a TV producer for BBC Sport in London and as a freelance camerawoman for Racing Post TV, following my passion for horses and horse racing.
+I spent 14 years working as a TV producer for BBC Sport in London and as a freelance camerawoman for Racing Post TV, following my passion for horses.
 But life changes when you have a young family, and I found myself rethinking what truly mattered to me.

 And so, Zulucow was born.

 It all started with a family trip back home to South Africa.
 I spotted the most incredible Nguni cowhides for sale on the roadside, their unique markings unlike anything I’d seen before.
-I brought a cowhide rug, a bag, and a belt back to the UK… and people couldn’t stop asking about them.
+I brought a cowhide rug, a bag, and a belt back to the UK… and people kept on asking me about them.

 That was my lightbulb moment.

-For the past decade, I’ve worked alongside an incredible team of Zulu artisans – Ma Beatrice, Ma Thandi, Gcinile, Neli, Nomzamo, and Khethiwe – collaborating with my South African business partners, Linell and Carina, to design and refine Zulucow’s collection of cowhide bags, belts, cushions, and home accessories.
+For the past 13 years, I’ve worked alongside an incredible team of Zulu artisans – Ma Beatrice, Ma Thandi, Gcinile, Neli, Nomzamo, and Khethiwe – collaborating with my South African business partners, Linell and Carina, to design and refine Zulucow’s collection of cowhide bags, belts, cushions, and home accessories.

-Every year, I travel back to South Africa to visit the women who bring our products to life, meeting their families, exchanging ideas, and bringing essentials like second-hand clothes, shoes, and football kits for their children.
-Zulucow is more than a brand, it’s a community.
+Every year, I travel back to South Africa to visit the talented, female artisans who bring Zulucow’s cowhide pieces to life; meeting their families, exchanging ideas, and bringing essentials like second-hand clothes, shoes, and football kits for their children.
+Together with my loyal customers and followers, I also raise funds via Zulucow’s ‘Just Giving’ page (which have gone towards Neli’s building materials, Nonwabo’s speech therapy, Kwandile’s router, Gcinile’s school fees fund and more… Zulucow is more than a brand, it’s a community.)

-We’re proud to create sustainable employment and skills development for women in rural South Africa, where unemployment is well over 60%.
+We’re proud to create sustainable employment and skills development for women in rural South Africa, where unemployment is well over 50%.
 Our fabulous team of expert craftswomen are the lifeblood of the Zulucow brand – many have been with us for almost a decade.
-We, of course, believe in compensating them fairly for their incredible work, and often go out to South Africa to see them.
+We, of course, believe in compensating them fairly for their incredible work.

 By buying a Zulucow product, you are helping to make a difference not only to the lives of Ma Thandi, Gcinile, Khethiwe, Nellie, Bheki and Nomzamo, but in the lives of their extended families and communities, too.
-You are, in a nutshell, helping to fight poverty.
+You are, in a nutshell, helping to fight poverty and creating HOPE.
 Thank you.

 Zulucow wouldn’t exist without the talented women who craft every product.
 All of our unique cowhide pieces are designed and handmade in collaboration with a talented team of Zulu women.
 They cut, stitch, and hand-finish every piece.
 It takes at least six hours to make one bag.